SMFSW/arm_i2c_drivers/README.md

   - if in doubt, `multiple` template implementation is recommended
 - raise issue on github to ask for particular devices

+## Limitations

+- Compatibility with interrupt driven R/W transactions (when possible & usefull, yet already tested manually on some components)
+- Multiple components declaration are implicitly set to belong to a single I2C peripheral instance

 ## TODO

+- Any RTOS compatibility (blocking transactions doesn't match with RTOS task timings)
-- FreeRTOS compatibility using R/W functions using interrupts with callbacks (when possible)
+- (FreeRTOS) compatibility using R/W functions using interrupts with callbacks (when possible)

 ## Misc